callbinuvarghese/knowledge-graph-llms/README.md

 ## How It Works

 The application uses LangChain's experimental graph transformers with OpenAI's GPT-4o model to:

 1. Extract entities from the input text
 2. Identify relationships between these entities
 3. Generate a graph structure representing this information
 4. Visualize the graph using PyVis, a Python interface for the vis.js visualization library

-## License

-This project is licensed under the MIT License - a permissive open source license that allows for free use, modification, and distribution of the software.

-For more details, see the [MIT License](https://opensource.org/licenses/MIT) documentation.